OceanClimate/OceanClimate.github.io/README.md

 * Jamie Parkinson (james.parkinson@jesus.ox.ac.uk)
 * Chris MacMackin (christopher.macmackin@trinity.ox.ac.uk)

 The current schedule for future group meetings [can be found in this google sheet](https://docs.google.com/spreadsheets/d/11S_bHZrkATnQsYqUyf3dwCsAEZUEdZSv06rGa5GjDLI/edit#gid=0).
 This information will hopefully have it's own sub-section on the webpage soon.

-For now, the schedule can be found below.
+For now, the speakers for the 2016/17 academic year can be found below.

 | DATE            | PRESENTER 1                | PRESENTER 2        |
 |-----------------|----------------------------|--------------------|